a-sit-plus/warden-supreme/docs/docs/bg/threatmodels.md

 # Threat Models and Risks

+!!! bug inline end "Android Private Key Extraction"
+    A small percentage of vendors store private key material in plain that should only be accessible inside secure hardware.
+See

 Attestation is not a panacea—nothing ever is.
 Attestation is, however, a powerful mechanism that significantly raises the security bar for clients that would otherwise be untrusted.